desanvicente/Regular-Expressions/README.md

 # Regular-Expressions
-A primer on Regular Expressions using Python for examples
+This is Regular Expressions for beginners and intermediates in their quest.
+It's useful in any language and I use here Python to show some cool examples.

 A regular expression (also referred to as “regex” or “regexp”), provides a concise and flexible means for matching strings of text, such as particular characters, words, or patterns of characters.

-A regular expression is written in a formal language that can be interpreted by a regular expression processor.
+A regular expression is written in a formal language that can be interpreted by a regular expression processor, including some word processors or programming languages.

-> Really clever “wild card” expressions for matching and parsing strings.
-Smart “Find” or “Search”.
+> It's clever “wild card” expressions for matching and parsing strings.
+Really smart “Find” or “Search”.

 ### Understanding Regular Expressions! ###